SimonEJEH/pdsnd_github/README.md

 *pandas python library

-### Usage
+### USAGE
-Once you have python installed, you can run the project by opening a terminal window and navigating to the directory where the project files are located.
+First of all, you need to have python installed then you can run the project by opening a terminal window and navigating to the directory where the project files are located.

 By typing the command **python bikeshare.py** the interactive session is initiated and specific information according to month, day of the week can be obtained.